 Put your technology and community to work

 I know firsthand how difficult it is to rely on manual email sends for distributing different messages to multiple audiences.
-It’s also nearly impossible to personalize messages this way.
+It’s also nearly impossible to personalise messages this way.

 More companies should invest in marketing automation technology to develop customer journeys at scale.
 But it can be a daunting task for a marketer to convince an executive who’s comfortable with older technology and processes.
 Check out Trailhead to understand everything Journey Builder has to offer.
 Connect with influencers in the Trailblazer community who are excited to help you succeed.
 Learn from them and share what you have to offer, too.
 We’ll all benefit in the long run — together.